Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Introduction

-There are some issues here to which we should pay more attention.
-First, this analysis is done up to 10 TeV of the DM mass for the first time for this model.
-Second, for implementing the relic density constraint, we calculate the leading order of complete cross section of DM annihilation into SM final products within the perturbation theory.
-Therefore, it is important for us that $g_s$ remains properly less than one.
-Third, in ref. \cite{adam} by investigating the available parameter space for diphoton data in the combined LHC run-1 and run-2, authors show that for the second Higgs mass equal to 750 GeV, if it exists, the mixing angle between two Higgs bosons, $\theta$, should be less than 0.01.
 It is reasonable that for heavier Higgs this constraint becomes stronger.
 Therefore, we perform our analysis in two parts: for $\theta<0.01$ and $\theta>0.01$.
 In addition, we investigate two different masses for the second Higgs; 1 TeV and 2.5 TeV.
-In each case, to cover the whole of parameter space, we investigate 44000 random sample models; 22000 models for $\theta<0.01$ and 22000 models for $\theta>0.01$.
-We fist implement the relic density bound to derive the allowed parameter space, then the gamma-ray bound reported by H.E.S.S. \cite{hess} is used to restrict the available parameter space.
+In each case, to cover the whole parameter space, we investigate 44000 random sample models; 22000 models for $\theta<0.01$ and 22000 models for $\theta>0.01$.
+We first implement the relic density bound to derive the allowed parameter space, then the gamma-ray bound reported by H.E.S.S. \cite{hess} is used to restrict the available parameter space.

-The letter is organized as follows: In the next section we briefly introduce the model of SFCDM.
-Section \ref{sec3} is devoted to explore the parameter space allowed by the relic density condition.
-In section \ref{sec4}, using annihilation cross section of SFCDM into two photons, we perform numerical calculations on thermally-averaged velocity-weighted of this cross section and compare the results with recent experimental data.
-In the last section we conclude our results.
+The letter is organized as follows: after this introduction, we first briefly present the model of SFCDM.
+Then, we explore the parameter space allowed by the relic density condition.
+We then, using the annihilation cross section of SFCDM into two photons, perform numerical calculations on thermally-averaged velocity-weighted form of this cross section and compare the results with recent experimental data.
+Finally, we present our conclusions.